North Devon Coast Path: Minehead to Westward Ho!

 Minehead to Westward Ho! in 9 Days Walking Code: DN10

-This is the longest of our itineraries from Minehead to Westward Ho!
+This is the longest of our Minehead to Westward Ho! itineraries.
 The longest day is 14 miles.
-This itinerary splits the longest 15 mile day from Woolacombe to Braunton at Croyde, making two easier days.
+This itinerary splits the 15 mile section from Woolacombe to Braunton at Croyde, making two easier days.

 |Day 1||Travel to Minehead for your first nights accommodation|